-When you think about where to apply, take time to think about what you want your educational experience and your life more broadly to be like during a health professions program:
+When you think about where to apply, think about what you want learning and life more broadly to be like during a health professions program:

 - Where do you want to live?
 Close to family?
 A particular region of the country?
 A place that’s urban, rural, something in between?